PenguinRage/CCNA-ITPA/README.md

 # CCNA-ITPA
-Just a random free course offered by ITPA
+Just a random free course offered by ITPA..
+Secondary to everythin.